 What is the NAB CCI Class Action about?

-The NAB CCI Class Action was commenced on 27 September 2018 against NAB and MLC on behalf of persons who held CCI for their credit card or personal loan, namely:
+On 26 September 2018, Slater and Gordon filed a class action against NAB and MLC Limited in the Federal Court of Australia on behalf of persons who held CCI for their credit card or personal loan, namely:

 - NAB Personal Loan Cover (NAB PLC) at any time since 13 June 2013.